Fujifilm X100F versus Sony RX1R II

 |Fujifilm X100 (⇒ lft | rgt)||1440||no||2.8||460||fixed||no||4000||5.0||9||no|

 |Leica Q Typ 116 (⇒ lft | rgt)||3680||no||3.0||1040||fixed||YES||2000||10.0||no||no|

 |Panasonic FZ2500 (⇒ lft | rgt)||2360||no||3.0||1040||swivel||YES||4000||12.0||13.2||YES|

 |Sony RX100 IV (⇒ lft | rgt)||2359||no||3.0||1228||tilting||no||2000||16.0||10.2||YES|

 |Sony RX1 (⇒ lft | rgt)||no||no||3.0||1229||fixed||no||4000||5.0||6||no|

 Both the X100F and the RX1R II have build-in prime lenses.
 Both optics share the same full frame equivalent focal length (23mm) and have identical aperture specifications (f/2.0).
 Both cameras offer the same maximum aperture.

 Both the X100F and the RX1R II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX1R II replaced the earlier Sony RX1R, while the X100F followed on from the Fujifilm X100T.

 So how do things add up?
-Is there a clear favorite between the Fujifilm X100F and the Fujifilm X100F?
+Which of the two cameras – the Fujifilm X100F or the Sony RX1R II – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X100F: